criticalcarpet/flappy-bird/README.md

 # flappy-bird
-dowmload everything and put it in a single folder and the code will work automatically
+download everything and put it in a single folder and the code will work automatically